-To learn more about Third-Party Sender compliance and EPCOR’s Third-Party Sender Services, contact Larry Matteson.
+To learn more about Third-Party Sender compliance and EPCOR’s Third-Party Sender Services, contact Amy Donaghue.

 Third-Party Sender Registration

-On September 29th of this year, the Third-Sender Registration ACH Rule goes into effect.
-This new rule will require all ODFIs to register with NACHA those Third-Party Senders whom they originate for.
+On September 2017 the Third-Sender Registration ACH Rule went into effect.
+This Rule requires all ODFIs to register with Nacha, those Third-Party Senders whom they originate for.
 This is a big step in recognizing Third-Party Senders for what they are, valuable and trusted members of the electronic payments ecosystem.